 Dan’s debut album, Far From Here, was released in 2008.
 Its 12 tracks depict the life and key events of a fictional character tackling challenges such as rebellion, falling in love, getting a grip on life, winning and losing and the realisation of one’s place in the world.
 It features members of Fairport Convention and the John Martyn Band, including Gerry Conway (Percussion), Arran Ahmun (Drums), Spencer Cozens (Piano), Alan Bray (Bass) and Chris Leslie (Violin).

 George Lindsay (drums) started playing drums at five years old when his parents bought him his first kit.
 He studied with various teachers around the UK, and graduated from college with a triple distinction in music practice.
 At 18, he dived head-first into music and never looked back.
-He has toured extensively throughout the UK, performing and recording with artists such as Futures, The King Blues, Layla, and Nicholas Stevenson.
+He has toured extensively throughout the UK, performing and recording with artists such as Futures, The King Blues, We The Wild and Layla.

 Alan Thomson is a bass player in Martin Barre's Band and a long term member of John Martyn’s Band plus an accomplished song-writer.
 His touring and writing credits include Robert Palmer, Rick Wakeman, Andy Summers, Bo Diddley, Denny Laine and Long John Baldry to name a few.